-It is highly recommended to provide education for those juveniles in order to limit the adverse impacts of their often low socio-economic background and to provide a better future (The Ombudsman for Sweden, 2013, p.
+It is highly recommended to provide education for juveniles in institutions, in order to limit the adverse impacts of their often low socio-economic background and to support their development and skills, which enables them to reintegrate into society (The Ombudsman for Sweden, 2013, p.
 55).
-Furthermore, as stated before it is important to know the family history of the young person in order to know the prevalence of violence and sexual abuse in the young person's history.
+It is also important to educate juveniles in understanding and tolerating differences among juveniles, including cultural and religious differences and differences in sexual orientation.
+Notwithstanding the different context, the Recommendation for Foreign Prisoners could be taken as an example in which it provides that '[p]rison authorities shall encourage activities that promote positive relations amongst prisoners from the same culture and between prisoners from different backgrounds' (Council of Europe, 2012b, para.
+28.2).
+This could positively affect relations among juveniles from different cultures.
 The use of specific programmes could help to break down barriers between groups in institutions.
-The section on adjustment (5.2.1) further elaborate upon this.
+The section on adjustment (para.
+5.2.1) further elaborates upon this.